Dr. Fetus' Mean Meat Machine

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious and frustrating, diverging from the typical engaging mechanics of Puyo Puyo and leaning towards a more monotonous puzzle experience.
+Players find the grinding aspect of the game to be tedious and frustrating, noting that it deviates from the traditional Puyo Puyo experience of creating exciting combos, instead offering a more monotonous puzzle approach.

 “It's just tedious.”